gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Need a new name for `NativeDependencySet`.
 - Need some way to convert a `NativeDependencySet` to a read-only library.
+- Need to apply a lifecycle to the resolved libs of `CppSourceSet` and `NativeBinary`.
 - Improve consumption of libraries from other projects.
 - Some mechanism to use the static binary as default for a library.
 - Some mechanism to select static or dynamic linkage for each dependency of a binary.